 What Is Physiologic Dentistry?

-• A relaxed, decompressed state allows for optimal health and function.
-Muscle tension and pressure can lead to nerve pressure, restricted blood and lymphatic flow, as well as pain and soreness.
-Rested muscles and loose joints have an inherently better capacity for function.
+• A relaxed, decompressed state is essential for optimal health.
+Muscle tension and pressure can cause nerve strain, hinder blood and lymphatic circulation, and lead to pain.
+Rested muscles and joints naturally improve function.

 information sharing how the muscles, joints and teeth are all connected